tom-seddon/beeblink/docs/bootstrap.md

 # Tube serial bootstrap process

-If you've got no way of getting files from your PC to your BBC, copy the `beeblink_tube_serial.rom` file to the same place you run the server from, type in the following program, and run it (with Tube off) to get a copy of the ROM transferred from the server.
+If you've got no other way of getting files from your PC to your BBC, you can copy the ROM to the same place you run the server from, and run a program on the BBC to get a copy of the ROM transferred over.

 This assumes you've got a disc drive, so it just saves the ROM (max 16K) to a file for use with your usual ROM tools.

+## Tube serial bootstrap ##

+Copy `beeblink_tube_serial.rom` to the same folder you run the server from.

     10REM>B.TUBE
     20MODE1:VDU28,0,5,39,0:DEST%=&3F00